 We serve authors and independent with Kindle Direct Publishing, an online service that lets independent authors and choose a 70% royalty option and make their books available in the Kindle Store, along with Amazon’s own arm, Amazon Publishing.
 We also offer programs that allow authors, musicians, filmmakers, app developers, and others to publish and sell .

-In fact, when I get into the Amazon marketplace as a consumer, I can find anything across dozens of products categories.
+In fact, when I get into the Amazon marketplace as a consumer, I can find anything across dozens of product categories.

 Among those, I can also buy Amazon products (like Kindle, and Echo), or subscribe to Prime (to get faster delivery and even access to an on-demand library of).